 Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Easter bunny, anyone?
 Awwww…nothing sweeter than baby bunnies.
 Well, baby anything, right?
 Our “Cottontail Mountain” home already has rabbits everywhere, especially in our garden.
-Shadow-Pup, sadly, wants to hunt them so we must monitor him as the babies appear Easter bunnies appear.
+These days, the bunnies eat my new plants (fresh growth on the roses, arg!) so I encourage Shadow-Pup to chase ’em away.
+He can’t catch the adults, but I have to watch out once the baby bunnies arrive.

 Easter Bunnies baby rabbit